haddocking/cyclic-peptides/README.md

 Content
 1. Dataset
-	Directory composed by sub-directories corresponding to each peptide and complex of the cyclic peptide benchmark.
-Also contains the required script for the analysis.
+	Directory composed of sub-directories corresponding to each peptide and complex of the cyclic peptide benchmark.
+This directory also contains the required scripts for the analysis.

 	a.
 Each complex sub-directory contains: